 By having a budget, you know what is coming in, what it is being spent, and how much money you will have at the end to pay back the debts.
 Sharing this with someone you trust could be a good way to ensure you stick to it and don’t relapse into betting.
 If you work out that you don’t have enough money at the end of the month to pay back your debts then you will need to earn some extra money or find a more formal solution.

-Bankruptcy from gambling debt could be considered if you are really struggling to make repayments and do not see your situation improving in the future.
+Bankruptcy could be considered if you are really struggling to make repayments to your creditors and do not see your situation improving in the future.

 It is important to remember there are options other than bankruptcy when dealing with significant debts.
-Many people have not heard of IVAs but they can be a good solution if you cannot afford all your unsecured debts but want to pay off as much as you can reasonably afford.
+Many people have not heard of Individual Voluntary Arrangements (IVAs) but they can be a good solution if you cannot afford the contractual repayments to all your unsecured debts but want to pay off as much as you can reasonably afford.

-IVAs will freeze interest and charges, ensure the amount of debt you owe will not increase, and can protect assets - such as your home or car - from being repossessed.Help me with my debts
+Once approved, creditors in your IVA will freeze interest and charges, ensuring the amount of debt you owe will not increase An IVA can protect assets - such as your home or car - from being repossessed.Help me with my debts

 Gambling debts can be legally enforced as long as it relates to gambling which is lawful.
 Therefore, if your betting was lawful and followed regulations pertaining to Gambling Act 2005 or the National Lottery Act 1993 it can be imposed.

-Similar to many other debts, if you enter into an IVA, part or all of your debts may be written off.
-However, this depends on whether your creditors agree to the insolvency and the successful completion of the IVA.
+Similar to many other debts, if you enter into an IVA, part of your debts may be written off.
+However, this depends on whether your creditors agree to the IVA, it’s terms and the successful completion of the IVA.